aaelony/frep/README.md

 # frep

-`frep` is a command line tool to rename files in the current directory containing a _string to find_ with a _string to replace_.
+`frep` is a command line tool to rename files in the  based on a search pattern.

-**Warning!** This tool WILL RENAME FILES IN THE CURRENT DIRECTORY IF THEY MATCH.

 ## Usage